chongruei/next-app-boilerplate/README.md

 pnpm dev
 ```

 Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.
-You can edit the pages by modifying the corresponding files in the `pages` directory.
+You can edit the pages by modifying the corresponding files in the `src/app` directory.
 The changes will be automatically updated in the browser.

 ## Start Production Server